by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 |Acid||Alk||Met.
 Alk.
 Comp||PCO2 Half way - Normal Resp.
 Comp|

 |Norm||Acid||Met.
 Acid.
 Pure||PCO2 Normal - No Resp.
 Comp|

 |Norm||Alk||Met.
 Alk.
 Pure||PCO2 Normal - No Resp.
 Comp|

 Recognize typical zones: The pink and blue zones represent the characteristic zones where patients with a single problem are typically found.
-The grey colored zones are less important for recognition: 1) although pure metabolic acidosis and alkalosis are logically possible, people normally compensate by adjusting their ventilation; 2) people with combined acidosis or alkalosis have mutiple problems and do not, therefore, display a characteristic response to a single condition.
+The grey colored zones are less important for recognition:

-The above section was added in March 2003 at the request of a reader.
 I appreciate feedback and would enjoy hearing from you and considering your suggestions.
 Thank you.

 Alan W. Grogono

 |Copyright Mar 2018.|